The History Department

 Expansion, Trade and Industry – We begin by judging how Britain changed from 1750 – 1900 in a whole variety of ways before examining some of the changes in more depth.
 How did Britain get to ‘rule the waves’?
 What was life like for people and how did it change during the period?
 More importantly how did people try and bring about changes and improvements and are there any lessons we can learn today from them?
 These are some of the questions we will address during the Autumn term.

-The Twentieth Century World – Students will begin by studying the factors leading to the outbreak of World War One, then go onto look at the consequences of that war and how it can be linked to World War Two.
-There will be opportunities to study personal and local History during this unit with the opportunity to visit the Davidstow Moor Airfield Museum.
+The Twentieth Century World – Students will begin by studying the factors leading to the outbreak of World War One, then go onto look at the consequences of that war and how it can be linked to World War Two and subsequently the Cold War.
+There will also be opportunities to study personal and local History during this unit.

 By the time students have finished Year 9 they will have covered 2000 years of History and have developed key skills which will stay with them throughout their lives.
 Hopefully many will choose to continue their study of History at GCSE.

-Sir James Smith's follows the Modern World History GCSE set by OCR.
-There are two exam papers which students will sit in the summer of Year 11 and a Controlled Assessment essay worth 25% of the overall grade which students undertake during the Autumn Term of Year 11.
+Sir James Smith's follows the New Edexel Specification.
+There are three exam papers which students will sit in the summer of Year 11.

 Outside of the Curriculum